-- 1. The user tried to read a file and was denied access. - 2.
-A problem exists on the physical device. - 3.
-The volume is not mounted. - 4.
-The specified file directory does not exist. - 5.
+1. You tried to read a file and were denied access.

+2. A problem exists on the physical device.

+3. The volume is not mounted.

+- 4. The specified file directory does not exist. - 5.
 The specified file does not exist. - 6.
 There is insufficient contiguous space to allocate the library file (this applies to the Compress and Create switches only).

 Suggested User Response: Determine which of the above conditions caused the message and correct that condition.
 Reenter that command line.
+LBR -- OPEN FAILURE ON LBR WORK FILE

-Description: While attempting to open the LBR work file, an error was detected.
+Description: While you attempted to open the LBR work file, an error was detected.
 One of the following conditions may exist: